-Spark! provides high school students in the Parkway and Rockwood School District with dynamic, immersion-based student learning experiences to ensure students can understand and respond to an ever-changing world.
-To accomplish this task, the districts actively engage and work collaboratively with business partners, community service and educational leaders to design and develop mutually beneficial learning experiences based on the interests of students and stakeholders.
-Spark! serves students from Parkway North, Parkway South, Parkway West, Parkway Central, Fern Ridge, Eureka, Marquette, Rockwood Summit, and Lafayette High Schools.
+Spark!
+Provides high school students with dynamic, immersion-based student learning experiences to ensure students can understand and respond to an ever-changing world.
+To accomplish this task, the Parkway and Rockwood School Districts will actively engage and work collaboratively with business partners, community-service and educational leaders to design and develop mutually beneficial learning experiences based on the interests of students and stakeholders.
+Spark! serves students from both Parkway and Rockwood high schools.
 Spark! is an example of how business, community and public education can partner to produce personalized learning experiences that educate the workforce of the future, especially in high skill, high demand jobs.
-Visit www.parkwayspark.com for more information and to apply for Spark!
-Experiences.
+Spark! meets for two, back-to-back class periods.
+A Spark! seat is equal to one student present for two class periods.
+Ideally, one Spark! section would utilize approximately 15 seats (15 students attending for two consecutive class periods).
+A strand would accept a maximum of 50 students per year.
+Visit www.parkwayspark.com for more information and to apply for Spark! experiences.
+What makes Spark!
+Unique?